 - 1 Use a text editor to open the lpm-server.properties file.
-This file is located in /etc/opt/novell/zenworks/ directory on Linux and in the Novell\ZENworks\conf directory on Windows. - 2 Edit the file as follows: - Set the value of subscription-proxyaddress to the IP address of the proxy server. - Set the value of subscription-proxyport to the port number of the proxy server. - Set the value of subscription-proxyuser to the name of the proxy user. - Set the value of subscription-proxypassword to the password of the proxy username. - Set the value of subscription-useNTLM to true if the proxy server uses an NTLM realm.
+This file is located in /etc/opt/novell/zenworks/ directory on Linux and in the Novell\ZENworks\conf directory on Windows. - 2 Edit the file as follows: - Set the value of subscription-proxyaddress to the IP address of the proxy server. - Set the value of subscription-proxyport to the port number of the proxy server. - Set the value of subscription-proxyuser to the name of the proxy user. - Set the value of subscription-proxy-password in the lpm-server.properties file by using the zman srpp command. - Set the value of subscription-useNTLM to true if the proxy server uses an NTLM realm.
 By default, the value is false. - 3 Save the file.